nextpyp/pyp/docs/install/install-web.rst

 * **Lots of storage space**

-  Cryo-ET and Cryo-EM data requires large amounts of storage space -- on the order of terrabytes.
+  Cryo-ET and Cryo-EM data requires large amounts of storage space -- on the order of terabytes.
-  At the very least, you'll want a multi-terrabyte SSD mounted locally at your work station.
+  At the very least, you'll want a multi-terabyte SSD mounted locally at your work station.
   Or, on the other end of the spectrum, you may have a petabyte-sized storage array available as a network-mounted folder. nextPYP does best with fast local storage, but it can use slower remote storage as well.
   But if you configure nextPYP to store its data on a typically-sized 10s of gigabyte operating system partition,